-5 things not to miss in Melbourne, actually more like 50 things you could do in Melbourne!
+5 things not to miss in Melbourne?
+Actually more like 50 things you could do in Melbourne!

 I Love Melbourne, there you go I have said it!
 Being a proud Victorian, Melbourne is our capital city and home to over 3 million people.
 It is fair to say Melbourne has come a long way since Ava Gardner famously described Melbourne as the “perfect place to film a movie about the end of the world”.
-Melbourne has been voted the world’s most liveable city countless times in many different poles worldwide.
+Melbourne has been voted the world’s most liveable city countless times in many different polls worldwide.

 Facts about Melbourne:

 - Melbourne’s famous tramway system is the largest outside Europe and the fourth largest in the world.
 It stretches along 244 kilometres of track and has 450 trams.

 - The world’s first feature film, the Story of the Ned Kelly Gang was filmed and made in Melbourne in 1906

 - Melbourne had the first gay and lesbian radio station in the world.

 - Melbourne was originally going to be named ‘Batmania’ after one of its founding fathers, John Batman.
 Imagine that!